CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Result and Analysis

 \subsubsection{Results of RQ1}

-Table~\ref{tab:model-performance-directly} presents the performance of four LLMs selected in Section~\ref{sec:llm} and three SOTA baselines for the CMG task over four metrics introduced in Section~\ref{sec:metrics}.
-Compared with three SOTA baselines listed in the first three rows in Table~\ref{tab:model-performance-directly}, the four selected LLMs (in the fourth to seventh rows of Table~\ref{tab:model-performance-directly}) perform much better in CMG across all the four evaluation metrics.
-Especially, although CoRec outperformed the other two SOTA baselines across four metrics, these scores are still significantly lower than those achieved by any of the four LLMs.
+Table~\ref{tab:model-performance-directly} presents the performance of five LLMs selected in Section~\ref{sec:llm} and three SOTA baselines for the CMG task over four metrics introduced in Section~\ref{sec:metrics}.
+Compared with three SOTA baselines listed in the first three rows in Table~\ref{tab:model-performance-directly}, the five selected LLMs (in the fourth to eighth rows of Table~\ref{tab:model-performance-directly}) perform much better in CMG across all four objective metrics.
+Although CoRec outperformed the other two SOTA baselines across four metrics, these scores are still significantly lower than those achieved by any of the five LLMs.

-When examining the performance of LLMs in detail, DeepSeek models outperform GPT models in the CMG task.
-DeepSeek-V3 achieves the highest scores with BLEU score of 10.03 and CIDEr score of 8.18.
+When examining the performance of LLMs in detail, open-source models (DeepSeek models and Qwen-2.5) outperform GPT models in the CMG task.
+DeepSeek-V3 achieves the highest BLEU score of 10.03, while Qwen-2.5 achieves the highest CIDEr score of 8.36.
 Meanwhile, DeepSeek-R1 shows superior performance in semantic-sensitive metrics, with the highest Rouge-L score of 22.96 and the highest METEOR score of 20.56.
-Regarding the evaluation metrics, CIDEr exhibits the most significant performance disparity among the selected LLMs, i.e., the CIDEr score achieved by DeepSeek-V3 surpasses that of GPT-4o by a margin of 7.12.